 (a) The Parent has control and significant influence over matters requiring approval at the General Meeting of Shareholders

 Moreover, good relations with SoftBank Group Corp. lie at the core of the Group's business.
-If for some reason these relations deteriorate in practice or if they are perceived to have deteriorated, the Group's business development, financial position and results of operations could be impacted.
+If for some reason these relations deteriorate in practice or if they are perceived to have deteriorated, the Group's businesses, financial position, and results of operations could be impacted.

 Details on the main relationship between the Company and SoftBank Group Corp., among related matters, are outlined in the sections titled “(b) Concurrent appointments of officers” to “(e) Business relationship with the SoftBank Group” below.

 (b) Concurrent appointments of officers

-Three directors of the Company, specifically Masayoshi Son, Ken Miyauchi, and Kentaro Kawabe, concurrently serve as officers of SoftBank Group Corp.
+Two directors of the Company, specifically Masayoshi Son and Ken Miyauchi, concurrently serve as officers of SoftBank Group Corp.
 Mr. Son concurrently serves as Representative Director, Corporate Officer, Chairman & CEO of SoftBank Group Corp., the Parent.
 These concurrent appointments have been made based on the belief that Mr. Son's extensive track record and experience in leading the SoftBank Group will contribute positively to strengthening the functions of the Company's Board of Directors.
 Mr. Miyauchi concurrently serves as Board Director of SoftBank Group Corp.
 This concurrent appointment is intended to put Mr. Miyauchi's knowledge of SoftBank Group Corp., which has a strong affinity with the Company's existing and new businesses, to good use in the management of the Company.
-Mr. Kawabe concurrently serves as President and Representative Director of Z Holdings Corporation and Board Director of SoftBank Group Corp.
-These concurrent appointments are intended to leverage Mr. Kawabe's knowledge and leadership of Z Holdings Corporation in the management of the Company, as it seeks to capture business synergies with Z Holdings Corporation.